 An application can be submitted to a sponsor in multiple ways.
 OSP staff usually submit all federal and electronic applications.

 When a sponsor funds a proposal, OSP uses SPAERC to manage that information by creating a Funding Action (FA).
-OSP then sends the FA to Grant and Contract Accounting (GCA) which automatically changes the application’s status from Approved to Awarded.
-GCA will process the FA and also create a budget number for the research project in the financial system.
+When OSP sends the FA to Grant and Contract Accounting (GCA) for processing, the system automatically changes the application’s status from Approved to Awarded.
+GCA will process the FA and set up a budget for the research project in the financial system.
+The preparers will receive an email notification with the budget number information.

 If the sponsor does not fund the proposal, OSP staff can change the status of the application to Denied by Sponsor.